jacenhyde/Projects/README.md

 This is a repo of my personal projects, most of which will be homelab related items on my server.

-If you have any questions, you can reach out to me via my email offensivetest1@gmail.com
+If you have any questions, you can reach out to me via my email jacenhydealt@gmail.com

-Have fun, Stay safe, Go learn something!